Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 No for the latter question.

-As for the first question, possum down is harvested legally in New Zealand from brushtail possums (which have overrun natural plant and wildlife ecosystems due an ill fated introduced species plan).
+As for the first question, possum down is harvested legally in New Zealand from brushtail possums (which have overrun natural plant and wildlife ecosystems due to an ill fated introduced species plan).

-Otherwise, let's get to the details in this Possumdown gloves review.
+Now let's get to the details in this Possumdown gloves review.

 Any piece of hiking gear should have specifications listed clearly, so here they are: